rogue7373/recipes/Sauces/smokesauce.md

 # Smoked Bolognese Sauce
-A huge amount to feed a crowd This meaty sauce gets a beautiful woodfired flavor by smoking the mirepoix, ground meats, and sauce.
+A huge amount to feed a crowd This meaty sauce gets a beautiful woodfired flavor by smoking the ground meats, and sauce.

 ## Ingredients
 - 3 lbs ground beef